mishramurli464/java/README.md

 ```
 ## Encapsulation
 -- wrapping the data variables , and data methods together as a single unit.
-in encapsulation, the variable of class will be hidden from other classes
+In encapsulation, the variables of a class will be hidden from other classes and can be accessed through methods of cureent class. this is called DATA HIDING.
 ### packages --
 are set of code used for reusablity purpose.
 **types**